josiemundi/jenkins-ci-example/README.md

 This is an example application built using FastAPI.

 This is a test.
-This tests the commit status to add to github.
+This tests the commit status to add to github and check it can be picked up from JCasC.